ibm-cloud-docs/containers/cs_app_knative.md

 <tbody>
 <tr>
 <td><code>serving.knative.dev/visibility</code></td>
   <td>If you add the <code>serving.knative.dev/visibility: cluster-local</code> label, your service is assigned only a private route in the format <code>&lt;service_name&gt;.&lt;namespace&gt;.cluster.local</code>.
-You can use the private host name to access your service from within the cluster, but you cannot access your service from the public network.  </td>
+You can use the private hostname to access your service from within the cluster, but you cannot access your service from the public network.  </td>
 </tr>
 </tbody>
 </table>